• Skip to content

 Dr Tom Ainsworth

-Tom Ainsworth is the Academic Programme Leader for Design and Course Leader for the MA Sustainable Design.
-His supervisory interests are in Social and Environmental Justices, Progressive and Disruptive Design Research, and Design for Health & Wellbeing.
+Tom Ainsworth is the Subject Area Lead for Architecture and Design and the MA Sustainable Design Course Leader.
+His supervisory interests are Social and Environmental Justices, Progressive and Disruptive Design Research, and Design for Health and Wellbeing.

 Current Supervision

 Kristen Bullivant, University of Brighton.
 Working Title: Designing Sustainable Food Futures: a design anthropological approach to cultural value and culinary capital in shaping ‘sustainable’ diets.
-AHRC Techne funded
+AHRC funded.

 Conferrals